-- Cases detected early (local disease) have about a 100% chance of living for at least five more years. - Cases detected late (disease that has spread to another part of the body) have only a 34% chance of living for five more years.
+- Cases detected early (local disease) have about a 100% chance of living for at least five more years. - Cases detected at the distant stage (when disease has spread to another part of the body) have only a 34% chance of living for five more years.